UdarGIT829/-SW-Galaxy-Map-2/README.md

 # Construction:
 - Shortest Path (Hyperspace + Subspace):
     Until all nodes have been plotted, there could be some changes.
+Not sure how subspace travel works in Star Wars as far as speed goes, maybe use
 - Trade Routes:
     See Shortest Path.
 - Map Node Overlays: